omiridoue/obsidian-zotero-PhD-workflow/README.md

 - [Bryan Jenks' Tutorial on Obsidian](https://youtu.be/5k4LfCVY0yQ?si=q5Jv8nxoPggbMaaz)

-Many thanks to students at the Social Public Sciences Unit at the School of Health and Wellbeing, UofGlasgow:
+Many thanks to PGRs at the Social Public Sciences Unit, School of Health and Wellbeing, UofGlasgow:

-✨Danny Bradford for advice on Overleaf, DropBox and Extensions
+✨Danny Bradford for advice on Overleaf, DropBox/Zotero Extensions

 ✨Craig Houston for advice on Obsidian